 When considering a licence application, the Agency needs to have regard to its duty (under section 39 of the Environment Act 1995) to take account of costs and benefits.
 As CAMS underpin licence determination, the development of the strategy also needs to take account of this duty.
 To help us achieve this, a process has been devised that enables us to consider the Government's four objectives of sustainable development (relating to environment, economics, society and resource use) as a CAMS is developed.
 This "sustainability appraisal" process uses a largely qualitative approach to consider what the resource availability status for each water resource management unit should or could be after each sixyear cycle.
-In catchments that are "over-abstracted" or "overlicensed", a resource availability status is defined that we aim to achieve in the period by recovering some resources.
+In catchments that are "over abstracted" or "over-licensed", this may involve recovering some resources.
 In units where there is some water available, the process defines the resource availability status that could be reached, but should not be exceeded.
-It also allows the appraisal of options for recovering water resources, by taking into account the implications of different options on all aspects of sustainability.
+It also allows the appraisal of options for managing abstraction within the catchment including recovering water resources, by taking into account the implications of different options on all aspects of sustainability.
 Options are screened and refined to identify those that will achieve the greatest environmental benefits with the lowest social and economic impacts.